GeorgeBelanger/PairBNB/README.txt

 Next issue is that the correct font isn't loading.
 The font family is correct when I inspect it.
 ---I was just misjudging the look of the font, it is actually the correct font but I remember it wasn't when I first started the project.

+Fixed all the issues I was having with react router except that I can't figure out why when I click the NavLink on my logo it takes me to the home page but doesn't show my transitions but when I click the same NavLink in Menu it shows transitions.